Can I participate in an apprenticeship for just one semester?

 Does Roundabout offer internships or apprenticeships in Acting/Directing/Casting/Stage Management?

-Does Roundabout offer internships or apprenticeships in technical theatre or backstage work?
+Does Roundabout offer Fellowships in technical theatre or backstage work?

-No, our internships and apprenticeships are based in our administrative departments.
-Our Theatrical Workforce Development Program focuses on technical theatre training and is available to those who are current NYC residents, 18–24 years of age, with a high school diploma or equivalent.
+We have a TWDP Tech Fellowship Program that focuses on technical theatre training and is available to those who are current NYC residents, 18–24 years of age, with a high school diploma or equivalent.

 Can I apply if I do not have a major in theatre?

 Yes!
 You may have administrative or other experience in various fields and we welcome applicants with an array of interests and skills.
-For example, a Business major may be a great fit for our Finance internship; theatres need accountants, too!
-We encourage applicants to construct a clear link in their cover letter between their skills from past professional experience and their fit for an intern/apprentice position.
+For example, a Business major may be a great fit for our Finance department; theatres need accountants, too!
+We encourage applicants to construct a clear link in their application between their skills from past professional experience and their fit for a Fellowship position.

 Can I apply if I do not have a college degree?

 Yes!
 You may have administrative or other experience in various fields and we welcome applicants with an array of interests and skills.
-For example, an applicant with retail experience may be a good fit for our Audience Services apprenticeship; this department is the frontline of interacting with our audiences and great customer service is a coveted skill!
-We encourage applicants to construct a clear link in their cover letter between their skills from past professional experience and their fit for an intern/apprentice position.
+For example, an applicant with retail experience may be a good fit for our Development Fellowship apprenticeship; this department is the frontline of interacting with our donors and great customer service is a coveted skill!
+We encourage applicants to construct a clear link in their cover letter between their skills from past professional experience and their fit for a Fellowship position.

 Do you have any recommendations for applicants?